 The Arts Center also coordinates specialized and private classes for community organizations, businesses, home-school groups, and more.
-If you are interested in creating a customized artistic experience for your group contact our Education Coordinator, Myra Olson, for further details.
+If you are interested in creating a customized artistic experience for your group please, contact us, for further details.

 The 2nd ACT, our community theater troupe, invites you to come out and play.
 The 2nd ACT welcomes one and all to participate in Jamestown’s only community theater group.
 Whether you enjoy the spotlight or prefer the shadows back stage, there is place for all who would like to participate.
 Each production needs actors, stage hands, set builders, ushers, servers, production crew, props and costuming.
 Trust us!
 There is a place for you in the 2nd ACT!
 Contact the Director, Lori Dorr, with your interest.